Josh Burns (politician): Antisemitism and Israel–Palestine conflict

 In February 2024, he condemned the 2024 J.E.W.I.S.H creatives and academics doxxing incident: "You are targeting your fellow Australian citizens.
 And you cannot do that because all Australians should be able to live their lives respectfully and free from intimidation and free from the sort of really ugly vilification that we've seen against Jewish community members."
 Burns also supported the Federal Government's move to outlaw doxxing.
 He also condemned The Greens NSW politician, Jenny Leong for "a blatant antisemitic statement" and the silence of her colleagues in the party.

 During the 2024 pro-Palestinian protests on university campuses, he was reportedly the first Labor MP to publicly call for police intervention in the protests.
 In April 2024 Burns' office was vandalised and daubed with anti-Zionist graffiti, causing more than $100,000 worth of damage.
-Burns has described it as "an escalation of the rising antisemitism my community had been warning about."As Chair of Victoria's Parliamentary Joint Commission on Human Rights he spearheaded an investigation into antisemitism at university campuses and chaired the inquiry.
+Burns has described it as "an escalation of the rising antisemitism my community had been warning about."
+As Chair of Victoria's Parliamentary Joint Commission on Human Rights he spearheaded an investigation into antisemitism at university campuses and chaired the inquiry.
 The ALP led inquiry found that "brazen antisemitism" had been overlooked by universities, causing Jewish students to feel unsafe on campus.
 It also highlighted a lack of consistent policies nationwide.

 In December 2024, he strongly condemned the 2024 Melbourne synagogue attack, an arson terrorist attack which took place at Adass Israel Synagogue of Melbourne in Ripponlea: "The attack on their synagogue overnight is a disgrace.
 It is antisemitism, it is racism and it needs to stop...The sight of a burnt synagogue and shattered windows is reminiscent of the worst time in Jewish collective memory."
 In March 2025, Burns announced the Federal Government's pledge to rebuild the synagogue and a commitment to security upgrades.

 Personal life

 He lives in St Kilda, an inner seaside suburb in Melbourne.

 As of July 2024, Burns is in a relationship with Victorian Animal Justice Party MP Georgie Purcell.
 In July 2025, the couple announced that they are expecting a daughter.
 He has one daughter and was previously married.
 He is a vegetarian.

-He is 184 cm high and played basketball for Maccabi Australia for 25 years.
+He is 184 cm tall and played basketball for Maccabi Australia for 25 years.

+Burns was diagnosed with Attention deficit hyperactivity disorder (ADHD) in 2026.